Toyota Tacoma Price Summary

 Toyota Motor Engineering & Manufacturing (Toyota) is recalling certain 2023-2024 Toyota Venza, 2023-2025 RAV4 Prime, RAV4, Highlander, GR Corolla, Crown, 2024-2025 Lexus TX, LS, Toyota Tacoma, Grand Highlander, and 2025 Lexus RX, Toyota Crown Signia, Camry, RAV 4 Plug-in Hybrid (PHEV), and 4 Runner vehicles.
 Due to an error in the instrument panel software at vehicle startup, the instrument panel may fail to display vehicle speed, brake system, and tire pressure warning lights.

-Remedy: Dealers will update the instrument panel software for non-PHEV vehicles, free of charge.
-For PHEV vehicles, dealers will inspect the instrument panel assembly, and either replace it, or update the sof...
+Remedy: Dealers will update the instrument panel software over-the-air (OTA) for non-PHEV vehicles, free of charge.
+For PHEV vehicles, dealers will inspect the instrument panel assembly, and either replace it...

 POWER TRAIN:DRIVELINE:DRIVESHAFT